Nivalyx/osu-wiki/wiki/Help_Centre/Client/id.md

 ### Objek-objek permainan yang ada tidak sinkron dengan musik yang saya dengar!

-**This can be due to sound processing software running on your machine, such as *Razer Surround Audio*.
-It could also be due to your `Universal Offset` being set incorrectly.**

 **Masalah ini pada umumnya disebabkan oleh terdapatnya aplikasi yang mempengaruhi output audio di komputermu (seperti *Razer Surround Audio*) atau tidak tepatnya nilai `Universal Offset` yang kamu gunakan.**

 Try closing any extra programs which alter or influence the sound coming out of your computer.
 If this doesn't help, you could try to adjust your `Universal Offset`.